dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Lecture 12 - Imitation Learning (Learning).md

-main challenge compoundig error in imitation learning the non-stationary nature of huma
+- main challenge compounding error in imitation learning
+- the non-stationary nature of human demonstration
+- Developing action chunking with ACT algorithm to mitigate Compouding errors
+- Using CVAE to learn from noisy, stoschastic